Scuba Diving in Curacao – Ultimate Guide (With Map)

 Superior Producer is a wreck dive.
 It is one of the most popular dives in Curaçao and one of the best wreck dives in the entire Caribbean.

-The Superior Producer is located near Sint Anna Baai, close by the Double Reef.
+The Superior Producer is located near Sint Anna Baai, close to the Double Reef.

 The wreck of the Superior Producer, a cargo ship that sank in 1977, now serves as an artificial reef.
-It is covered in coral and home to a big variety of marine life.
+It is covered in coral and home to a wide variety of marine life.

 9. Director’s Bay